 100% Job Placement Rate

-The LPN (Licensed Practical Nursing) diploma program at MTI prepares graduates for entry into the nursing profession as a practical nurse.
+The LPN (Licensed Practical Nursing) diploma program at Mitchell Tech prepares graduates for entry into the nursing profession as a practical nurse.
 The program includes nursing and general education courses and can be completed in one calendar year.
-MTI’s program does not require that you take your prerequisite before you start; enroll and take both simultaneously, saving you time.
+Mitchell Tech’s program does not require that you take your prerequisite before you start; enroll and take both simultaneously, saving you time.

 General Education courses in the nursing curriculum are offered in traditional and online format.
 Students may elect to complete general education courses prior to entering the program.

 Graduates of the program find jobs in a variety of health care settings including long-term care facilities, home health care agencies, state and federal health-related facilities, private duty nursing, clinics, and office settings.